Atreidae/BounShell/README.md

 Once PowerShell knows where to find the module.. you can start the tool with "Start-BounShell" from within the PowerShell ISE

 I'll add more doco here soon.

+##Initial Setup.
+ATM this tool is mainly designed for the ISE and thus all of it's configuration takes place there.
+Start up the ISE and run **Start-BounShell** this will load the module into memory and add the options to the Add-Ons menu Now in the ISE Add-Ons menu navigate to BounShell > Settings...

+Fill in the details for your tenants as appropriate hit **Save Config** and close the window.

+You can now connect to any of the specified tenants by navigating to the Add-On's menu > BounShell > Tenant Name

 ## Troubleshooting Module installation and loading.